On-chip polarization-encoded single-qubit gates with twisted waveguides: Introduction

 To encode information in a single photon one must use its physical degrees of freedom such as path, momentum, angular momentum, and polarization.
 For reaching a higher information processing capability per chip footprint it is desirable to make use of the maximum possible number of them.
 Photon polarization is an always-available natural degree of freedom and is thus among the most widely used encoding mechanisms.
 To benefit from using an integrated platform it is crucial to perform most or ideally all light manipulations on a chip as most losses occur at a stage of coupling light into a chip or from a chip.
 However, despite the recognized strength of integrated photonics in controlling light, manipulation of polarization on a chip yet remains elusive.
 Although integrated photonic polarization-encoded CNOT gate has been demonstrated in laser-written chips, the polarization manipulation in the reported works~\cite{ref:sansoni2010,ref:crespi2011,ref:zeuner2018} was performed using either bulk or fiber optics.
-On-chip polarization manipulation schemes based on tilted basis waveguides are typically used serving as waveplates~\cite{ref:corrielli2014,ref:heilmann2015} where the waveguide symmetry axis is the optical axis.
-Such schemes, however, suffer from a number of drawbacks: they are extremely sensitive to fabrication intolerances and due to the cross-section mismatch with normal waveguides exhibit significant coupling losses~\cite{ref:baier2018}.
+On-chip polarization manipulation schemes based on tilted basis waveguides are typically used serving as waveplates~\cite{ref:corrielli2014,ref:heilmann2015} where the waveguide symmetry axis exhibits the optical axis.
+Such schemes, however, suffer from a number of drawbacks: they are extremely sensitive to fabrication tolerances and tend to have significant coupling losses due to the cross-section mismatch with normal waveguides ~\cite{ref:baier2018}.

-A polarization manipulation scheme using carefully designed tapered AlGaAs waveguides performing $\pm45^\circ$ to circular polarization converter -- a quarter waveplate -- was proposed by~Maltese~\emph{et al}~\cite{ref:maltese2018}.
-However, this approach is not general and lacks a closed-form description forcing one to perform numerical simulations for any particular design.